thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-synapse-delete-table.md

 permalink: /:collection/:path.html
 ---

-ThoughtSpot checks for dependencies whenever you try to remove a table in a connection.
-ThoughtSpot shows a list of dependent objects, and you can click them to delete them or remove the dependency.
+Whenever you try to remove a table in a connection, ThoughtSpot checks for dependencies and shows a list of dependent objects.
+You can click the listed objects to delete them or remove the dependency.
 Then you can remove the table.

-To delete a table:
+To delete a table from a Synapse connection:

 1. Click **Data** in the top navigation bar.